rb-rl/DDQN/Report.md

 `Q(s,a) <- (1 - α) * Q(s,a) + α * (r + γ * max_a'Q'(s',a'))` (1)

-where `alpha` is the learning rate, `r` the reward when going from state `s` to `s'` and `gamma` is the discount factor.
+where `alpha` is the learning rate, `r` the reward when going from state `s` to `s'` and `γ` is the discount factor.
 More on the details of this update will be shown further below.

 The second function is updated via a soft update according to